 Welcome Home to our men and to their families, and the families of our alumni who have reached their final muster.

-January 14, 2017 Doc Rod Hardin passed away 1/13/17 having endured cancer for 7 years.
+January 14, 2017 Doc Rod Hardin passed away 01/13/2017 having endured cancer for 7 years.
 Rod was our most successful "grunt hunter", having located over 3,500 of our 3/3 Vietnam alumni.
-After being located he never failed to attend reunions and relished opportunities to join together with his USMC/USN brothers.
-Our condolences to Doc Jones.
+After being located in 2001 he never failed to attend reunions and relished opportunities to join together with his USMC/USN brothers.
+We miss you Doc.